Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/9 - Android Programming/Module 5 - Persistence and Storage in Android Development/README.md

 - How to save files and data backup techniques
 - Using sqlite in Android apps

-The following are the Knowledge, Behaviors, and Beliefs for Mobile Development Principles.
+The following are the Knowledge, Behaviors, and Beliefs for Persistence/Storage in Android Development.

 ----------
 ## **Knowledge**